Archives

 image

-Dr. Bagaria completed medical training at Lady Hardinge Medical College, University of New Delhi, New Delhi, India , followed by residency training in Obstetrics and Gynecology at University College of Medical Sciences in New Delhi, India, and Henry Ford Hospital & Wayne State University in Detroit, Michigan.
-With extensive international training and a focus on advanced endometriosis care, this specialist serves patients seeking expert excision surgery and compassionate, long-term management of endometriosis in New York City.
+Dr. Bagaria completed her medical training at Lady Hardinge Medical College in New Delhi, followed by residency training at University College of Medical Sciences (India) and Henry Ford Hospital & Wayne State University in Detroit, Michigan (2010-2014).
+With over 15 years of experience and extensive international training, she serves patients in the New York Tri-State area seeking expert excision surgery and long-term management.

 Philosophy of Endometriosis Care: My approach to the treatment of endometriosis is grounded in the understanding that endometriosis is a multi-origin, heterogeneous disease, rather than a condition explained by a single theory.
 While retrograde menstruation may contribute in some patients, it clearly has significant limitations and does not explain endometriosis in premenarchal girls, cisgender men, or patients who develop disease after hysterectomy.
 My care philosophy is informed by multiple scientific theories of origin, including neuroimmunological dysfunction, coelomic metaplasia, embryonic rest theory, hematogenous and lymphatic spread, stem cell involvement, and genetic predisposition.
 I also recognize that endometriosis may, in part, be immune-mediated, with abnormal inflammatory and pain-processing pathways contributing to disease persistence and symptom severity.
 Because of this complexity, I believe that pain in endometriosis is often multifactorial.
 It may arise not only from active lesions, but also from central sensitization, pelvic floor dysfunction, neuropathic pain, adenomyosis, and overlapping pain syndromes.
 As a result, listening carefully to the patient’s experience and performing a thoughtful, detailed examination are just as important as imaging or surgical findings.